henrywu2019/BentoML/docs/source/deployment/kfserving.rst

 Kappa provides a convenient way to containerize the model API server with Docker:

-    1. Find the SavedBundle directory with `bentoml get` command
+    1. Find the SavedBundle directory with `kappa get` command

     2. Run docker build with the SavedBundle directory which contains a generated Dockerfile